 This creamy vegan avocado pesto pasta recipe is a creamy twist on traditional herb pesto.
-It's loaded with nutrients and healthy fats and ready in 15 minutes!
+And ready in 15 minutes!

 - It's also great that avocados are super nutrient-dense with high levels of dietary fiber, vitamin K, folate, vitamin C and potassium to name a few.